informalsystems/emerald/docs/operational-docs/src/local-devnet/workflows.md

 # Common Workflows

-Here are some typical workflows for using the local devnet during development.
+Here are some typical workflows for using the local testnet during development.

 ## Smart Contract Deployment